-Understand what makes volcanoes so powerful, what causes changes in topography of landscapes and learn the processes behind explosive geysers, boiling mud pools and hot springs.
+Understand what makes volcanoes so powerful, what causes changes in the topography of landscapes and learn the processes behind explosive geysers, boiling mud pools and hot springs.
 The following destinations are full of learning opportunities for geography students:

 Cairns, Australia School Tours – Highlights